Thank you for your interest in writing for Harley Therapy’s Counselling Blog.

 We expect all submissions to be original content.
 Any quotes of over three words should be cited.

-We need the citation worked into the copy over separated out in a scholarly bibliography or footnote.
-We are an online magazine, not a school.
+We need the citation worked into the copy.
 So please write your quotes like you would for any magazine or newspaper.
 But you can include footnotes at the end as well if you want.

 For example, if you are quoting a study on pet therapy carried out at the University of San Francisco, you would write, “A study on pet therapy led by the University of San Francisco found…”.
-Then send a link to the study that we can insert.
-Include the hyperlink to the study in a square bracket directly after the quote.
+Then include a link to the study in a square bracket directly after the quote, and our editors will integrate it into the piece.

 We WILL take quotes, however, from government authorities and regulatory boards (NHS, NICE, BACP, etc), mental health charities (such as Mind), and well known authorities (famous therapists, authors, CEOs of charities, etc).

-We will quote leading publications like the Economist or the Guardian IF they have come up with the idea or tagline (such as calling today’s world the ‘freelance economy’), not if the author is referencing a study or idea with another source.
+We will quote leading publications like the Economist or the Guardian IF they have come up with the idea or tagline (such as calling today’s world the ‘freelance economy’), not if the author is referencing a study or idea with another source (in that case go right to the source or study).

 We prefer all quotes to come from source.
 So if you find a statistic mentioned in a Guardian article that is from a study, find the source of the statistic and send that link over a link to the Guardian article.